A mathematical study of the excess growth rate: Introduction

-To the best of our knowledge, the concept of ``excess growth'' in finance was first introduced (in a continuous time set-up using stochastic calculus) in \cite{FS82}.
+To the best of our knowledge, the concept of excess growth in finance was first introduced in \cite{FS82}.
 Later, it became an essential concept in {\it stochastic portfolio theory} \cite{F02, FK09}.
-Independently, the authors of \cite{BF92} introduced the quantity $\Gamma(\bpi, \bR)$ and called it the {\it diversification return}.
+Independently, the authors of \cite{BF92} introduced the same quantity and called it the {\it diversification return}.
 Our definition follows that of \cite{PW13}.
-Also see \cite{Q18} for a textbook treatment in which the term {\it volatility effect} is used.
-Further discussion of the related literature will be given in Section \ref{sec:egr.properties}, where we establish several properties of the excess growth rate, including a new {\it chain rule} (Theorem \ref{prop:chain.rule.2}), and briefly explain some financial applications.
+In Section \ref{sec:egr.properties}, we establish mathematical properties of the excess growth rate that are used in the axiomatic characterizations.
+Further discussion of financial applications and the related literature is given in Appendix \ref{sec:egr.applications} which may be skipped without loss of continuity.

+\begin{remark} The concept of excess growth rate can be extended to a general measure-theoretic framework.
+Specifically, suppose $\Omega$ is a measurable space.
+If $\pi$ is a probability measure on $\Omega$ and $R$ is a non-negative random variable on $\Omega$ which is $\pi$-almost surely positive, we may define

+That is, we replace the weighted sums in \eqref{eqn:EGR.financial} by integrals.
+For concreteness and the financial applications we have in mind, we focus on the discrete setting in this paper.
+Nevertheless, we believe many results, including some axiomatic characterizations, can be extended to the context of \eqref{eqn:EGR.general}. \end{remark}